LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ```

 Now, lets say you want to find the length of the string.
-You may not have a terminating NUL byte which is your ending condition.
+It's similar to the linked list example in where searching for a NUL byte does not give exact iterations.
 ```
 int myStringLength(const char* string){
     int count = 0;